 On July 10, 2008, one of the Company's subsidiaries, Perimeter Associates, LLC ("Perimeter"), sued a tenant for breach of contract, guaranty of the contract and fraud related to an executed lease.
 In response, on August 22, 2008, the defendant filed a counterclaim against Perimeter for breach of contract, unjust enrichment and fraud.
 On April 8, 2013, the court found in favor of the defendant and assessed damages against Perimeter in the amount of \$13,300.
 On or about May 8, 2013, Perimeter appealed the judgment of the lower court to the Oklahoma Supreme Court.
-Subsequent to the initial judgment, the defendant's attorney applied to the court to be reimbursed for approximately \$368,000 in legal fees incurred by the defendant during litigation.
-On July 9, 2013, the lower court awarded the defendant approximately \$267,000 of the defendant's legal fees.
-Perimeter expects to amend its appeal with the Oklahoma Supreme Court to include the issue of the award of legal fees.
+Subsequent to the initial judgment, the defendant's attorney applied to the court to be reimbursed for approximately \$368,000 in legal fees.
+In ecompany has posted bonds for both judgments and has accrued for the judgment to include the issue of the award of legal fees.
 The Company has posted bonds for both judgments and has accrued for the judgments in the financial statements.
 The Company will continue to vigorously litigate the issues raised upon appeal.

 On May 22, 2013, WHLR-HPA-1, LLC, ("Harp's"), a subsidiary of the Operating Partnership that owns the Trust's Harps and Harbor Point property, ("Harp's Food Store"), filed suit against Crossland Heavy Contractors ("Crossland") for equitable relief to divide a mechanic and materialmen's lien ("Lien") of approximately \$856,000 filed on three properties which includes the Harp's Food Store property and two adjacent properties owned by affiliates of the Trust.
 Crossland subsequently filed a counterclaim adding the Trust, among others, as a defendant to the case.
 The Lien relates to cost overruns incurred by Crossland during the construction and development process that occurred prior to the Trust acquiring the Harp's Food Store property.
 On October 22, 2013, the parties reached a settlement whereby it was agreed that the Lien would be paid in full by November 22, 2013.
-Since the Lien related to construction and development costs incurred prior to the Trust acquiring the property, the affiliated parties that developed the property intended to fully satisfy the Lien, resulting in no liability to the Trust.
+Since the Lien related to construction and development costs incurred prior to the Trust.
 However, since there was no evidence as of September 30, 2013 that the affiliated parties had finalized their funding sources to satisfy the Lien, management concluded that the appropriate treatment was to accrue the \$856,000 in the financial statements.
-On January 31, 2014, Crossland removed the lien as the affiliates of the Trust fulfilled their obligation to pay the Lien.
-Accordingly, the accrual has been reversed since the Lien was satisfied without liability to the Trust and the financial statements had not been issued when the Lien was released.
+On January 31, 2014, Crossland removed the lien as the affiliates of the Trust and the financial statements had not been issued when the Lien was released.